Download a high resolution photo of the author (credit: Brian Miller)

-Marcia Falk was born and raised in New York, where she attended public school and afternoon Hebrew school during the week and the Art Students League on the weekends.
-She received a B.A. in philosophy magna cum laude from Brandeis University and a Ph.D. in English and comparative literature from Stanford.
-She was a Fulbright Scholar in Bible and Hebrew literature at the Hebrew University in Jerusalem, and returned there a few years later as a Postdoctoral Fellow.
-For fifteen years she was a university professor, teaching Hebrew and English literature, Jewish studies, Bible, and creative writing at Stanford, the State University of New York at Binghamton, and the Claremont Colleges.
+Marcia Falk was born in New York City and raised on Long Island in a Conservative Jewish home.
+As an adolescent, she studied painting at the Art Students League and took classes in Hebrew and Jewish studies at the Jewish Theological Seminary.
+She received a BA in philosophy magna cum laude from Brandeis University and a PhD in English and comparative literature from Stanford.
+She was a Fulbright Scholar in Bible and Hebrew literature at the Hebrew University in Jerusalem and later returned as a Postdoctoral Fellow.
+A university professor for two decades, she taught Hebrew and English literature, Jewish studies, Bible, and creative writing at Stanford, Binghamton University, and the Claremont Colleges.

-© Marcia Falk.
-Photo by Marc Geller.
+© Marcia Lee Falk.
+Photo of Marcia & Abby by Steve Rood.

 The text on this page is licensed under a Creative Commons Attribution 4.0 International License.